-The Jingle Dress dance is commonly seen in competitive powwows today, performed by women and girls in First Nations and Native American communities.
+The Jingle Dress Dance is commonly seen in competitive pow wows, performed by women and girls in First Nations and Native American communities.

-The dance gets its name from the rows of metal cones – called ziibaaska’iganan – attached to their dresses which make a distinctive sound as they dance.
-The Jingle Dress dance has a rich history, and there are few sights as mesmerizing as watching and hearing the women dance in their Jingle Dresses.
+The dance gets its name from the rows of metal cones—called “ziibaaska’iganan”—attached to their dresses, which make a distinctive sound as they dance.
+The ritual has a rich history, and there are few sights as mesmerizing as watching and hearing the women perform the light, elegant dance style in their Jingle Dresses.

-The Jingle Dress Dance began with the northern tribe Ojibewea in the early 1900s and became prevalent in the 1920s in Wisconsin and Minnesota in the US, and in Ontario in Canada.
+The Jingle Dress Dance began with the Mille Lacs Band of the Ojibwe Tribe in the early 1900s and became prevalent in the 1920s in Wisconsin and Minnesota (Great Lakes region) in the US and in Ontario, Canada.

 The story is that the dress was first seen in a dream.
-A medicine man’s granddaughter grew sick, and as he slept his spirit guides came to him and told him to make a Jingle dress for her.
-They said if she danced in it the dress would heal her.
+A medicine man’s granddaughter grew sick, and as the man slept his Indian spirit guides came to him and told him to make a Jingle Dress for the little girl.
+They said if the child danced in it, the dress would heal her.

-The Jingle dress was made, and the tribe came together to watch her dance.
-At first, she was too sick to dance alone and so her tribe carried her, but after a little time she was able to dance alone, cured of her sickness.
+The Jingle Dress was made, and the tribe came together to watch the child dance.
+At first, the child was too sick to dance alone so her tribe carried her, but after some time, the little girl was able to dance alone, cured of her sickness.

-It’s likely that the sickness she was experiencing was a part of the 1918 flue pandemic, which hit the Native American communities hard close to the Great Lakes.
-This was closely followed by a federal ban on ritual dancing in the 1920s on reservations.
-The dance has since been not only a dance of healing but also one of pride.
+It’s likely that the sickness the little girl was experiencing was a part of the 1918 flu pandemic, which hit the Native American communities hard close to the Great Lakes.
+This was closely followed by a federal ban on ritual dancing at Indian reservations in the 1920s.
+The dance has since been not only a ritual of healing but also one of pride.

-The dance is now performed competitively and in ceremonies by women and girls of all ages.
+Though the dance started with a grandfather and a little girl more than a century ago, the style is now performed competitively and in ceremonies by women and girls of all ages.

 What Do Jingle Dresses Look Like?

-The Jingle Dress, also known as a Prayer Dress, is considered to bring healing to those who are sick.
-As mentioned above, the dance gets its name from the rows of ziibaaska’iganan (metal cones) sowed to the dresses.
+Jingle Dresses, also known as Prayer Dresses, are believed to bring healing to those who are sick.
+As mentioned above, the dance gets its name from the rows of ziibaaska’iganan (metal cones) sewed to the dress.
 These cones are traditionally made from rolled snuff can lids and hung from the dress with ribbon close to one another, so they make a melodic sound as the girls and women dance.
+Traditionally, the dress is adorned with 365 visible jingles, or cones.
 Nowadays, these cones are often machine-made.

 The dresses come in every color imaginable, from yellow to bright blue, to deep red, and accented with sparkles and even neon-colored fabrics.
 They are often made with shiny and sparkly materials and decorated with fringes, embroidery, beading, and more.

 They usually have three-quarter length to full-length sleeves and come down to mid-calf or the ankle.
 They are secured at the waist with a thick belt, often made of brown leather.
-On their feet, the dancers wear decorative moccasins embellished with the same kind of detail as found on their dresses.
+On their feet, the dancer wears decorative moccasins embellished with the same kind of detail found on their dresses.

 Traditionally, the dresses were often made from old formalwear and other repurposed dresses and didn’t include the decorative beadwork, or the beaded leggings we see today on and beneath the dresses.